MooersLab/pymolsnips/README.md

 [BBEdit](https://www.barebones.com/products/bbedit/index.html) requires a license and a on-time fee.
 Major upgrades require additional fees.
+The snippet system is simile and elgant.
-The snippets are stored as clippings.
+The snippets are stored as clippings with one snippet or clipping per file.
+The pymol pml snippets end with the file extension `*.pml`.
+The clippings can be stored in folders and nested subfolders.
-The clippings are selected via a pulldown.
+The clippings are selected via the pulldown labeled C.
-The clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.
+The folders of clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.
+The disadvatages inlcude the lack of tab triggers and tab stops.

 <h3> CudaText (all) </h3>